Beyond Shared Vocabulary: Increasing Representational Word Similarities across Languages for Multilingual Machine Translation: Reparameterization Framework

-Equivalently, we can rewrite Equation~\ref{eq:06} into matrix fashion as follows:
+Equivalently, we can rewrite Equation~\ref{eq:06} in a matrix fashion as follows:

-To allow the message to pass over multiple hops, we stack multiple graph networks and recursively calculate representations as follows:
+To allow the message to pass over multiple hops, we stack multiple graph networks and calculate representations recursively as follows:

-where $t$ is the layer index and $H^{0}$ being equal to the original embedding table $X$.
-The last layer representation $H$ is used by the downstream system, such as a standard multilingual translation model.
+where $h$ is the layer index, i.e., \emph{hop}, and $E^{0}$ is equal to the original embedding table $E$.
+The last layer representation $E^{H}$ is the final re-parameterized embedding table, for the maximum number of hops $H$, which is then used by the system just like any vanilla embedding table.

-Figure~\ref{fig:fig2} shows the illustration of the overall architecture.
-The word information from the original embedding tables propagates through multi-hop graph networks and converges into the re-parameterized tables.
-The downstream standard MNMT system will look up corresponding word embedding from the last-layer table.
-The whole architecture is end-to-end and supervised by translation objectives.
+Figure~\ref{fig:fig2} illustrates the overall architecture.
+The information from the original embedding table propagates through multi-hop graph networks and converges to the re-parameterized table.
+Then, the downstream standard MNMT system looks up corresponding word embeddings from the re-parameterized table.
+The whole architecture is end-to-end and supervised by the translation objective.

+It is worth noting that, although the graph we build in Section~\ref{graph_build} only contains English-centric pathways, knowledge transfer beyond English-centric directions can also be handled through the multi-hop mechanism.
+E.g., words in Dutch will transfer information to English counterparts first and then further propagate to other languages, e.g., German, by a 2-hop mechanism.
+We empirically evaluate this point in Section~\ref{analysis-zero-shot}.